 Programs of distinction at the Trulaske College of Business are designed to provide prominent business student leaders with additional opportunities, knowledge and resources to thrive during their time at Mizzou.
 In addition to financial scholarships, these programs offer corporate site visits and professional development in a variety of emphasis areas and industries.
-Students must apply to become a member of these programs, and both programs are open to incoming and returning students.
+Students must apply to become a member of these programs, and all programs are open to incoming and returning students.

 Cornell Leadership Program